buvis/docs/src/catalogue/lidarr.md

 ## Description

-Looks and smells like Sonarr but made for music
+Looks and smells like Sonarr but made for music.

 ## k8 at home search